 LEAN is encouraging branches from across NSW to support three key motions in the lead up to this conference:

-- Hunter Valley Authority.
+- A commitment to establish a Hunter Valley Authority.

 If you are a LEAN member or supporter in NSW, please take these motions to your local Labor branch, SEC and FEC for their consideration before conference in October.

 Once you have, don’t forget to let us know by emailing us at [email protected] so we can keep track of which branches have supported these calls.

 You can find all three motions here, and a brief explanation of each below.

 You can see LEANs full submission of platform amendments here.
 We will have more information about our fringe events at conference soon, stay tuned!

 The energy crisis Australia is currently experiencing is another example of the failed experiment of electricity privatization.
 Previously our energy system was built with public finance, operated for the public good and returned a dividend to the state.
 The transition to renewables offers an opportunity to use public investment to return some of these benefits to the people of NSW.

 At the 2019 election Labor committed to a state owned renewable energy company.
 It’s a commitment that is also in the NSW State Labor Platform.